 - Tip-Over Protection Switch: Automatically shuts off the unit if it’s accidentally knocked over.
 This is an important feature regardless of the type of heater you purchase, particularly if you have children or pets.

-- Cool-to-the-Touch: Portable heaters equipped with heat-resistant exteriors can eliminate the risk of burn injuries caused by touching the unit.
+- Cool-to-the-Touch: Room heaters equipped with heat-resistant exteriors can eliminate the risk of burn injuries caused by touching the unit.
 These models feature non-flammable, cool-touch cabinets.

 - Overheat Protection Switch: This switch acts as a sensor, detecting when the heater's internal components reach an unsafe temperature.
 When that pre-determined temperature is reached, the unit shuts off automatically.